Updated on January 17th, 2023 by Quinn Mohammed

-High-yield stocks pay out dividends which are significantly in excess of market average dividends.
-For example, the S&P 500’s current yield is only 1.4%.
+High-yield stocks pay out dividends that are significantly in excess of market average dividends.
+For example, the S&P 500’s current yield is only 1.6%.

 High-yield stocks can be very helpful to shore up income after retirement.
-A $120,000 investment in stocks with an average dividend yield of 5% creates an average of $500 a month in dividends.
+A $120,000 investment in stocks with an average dividend yield of 5% creates an average of $500 monthly in dividends.